vg-lab/ViSimplDocs/source/05-Runbook.rst

 =======

 .. note::
-   This runbook will test the main functionalities of both ViSimpl and StackViz and can be considered as a basic tutorial for both applications, but **not** as a complete and exhaustive tutorial of all the functionalities.
+   This runbook will test the main functionalities of both SimPart and StackViz and can be considered as a basic tutorial for both applications, but **not** as a complete and exhaustive tutorial of all the functionalities.

-After loading the test file the 3D view in ViSimpl will show the particles in a cube-like structure centered on the view (:numref:`fig1`).
+After loading the test file the 3D view in SimPart will show the particles in a cube-like structure centered on the view (:numref:`fig1`).

 .. _fig1:

 .. figure:: images/RBimage001.png
-   :alt: ViSimpl application starting with test data files.
+   :alt: SimPart application starting with test data files.
    :align: center
    :width: 1530
    :scale: 40%

-   ViSimpl application starting with test data files.
+   SimPart application starting with test data files.

 -------
 Playing